vitessio/website/content/en/blog/2024-02-28-announcing-vitess-19.md

 ### Table Lifecycle

 The table GC mechanism is now more responsive to tables that need to be garbage collected, and is able to observe operations that generate GC tables.
-For example, it can capture the result of an `ALTER VITESS_MIGRATION … CLEANUP` command and move the table through the relevant stages within the scope of seconds rather than minutes/hours.
+For example, it can capture the result of an `ALTER VITESS_MIGRATION … CLEANUP` command and move the table through the relevant stages within seconds rather than taking several minutes or hours.

 ### Breaking Change: `ExecuteFetchAsDBA`